 Using wood mulch benefits the environment because waste wood goes into the garden instead of a landfill.
 Wood mulch is economical, readily available, and it’s easy to apply and remove.
 It isn’t blown around by winds like lightweight mulches.
 When it no longer looks its best, you can compost it or work it directly into the soil.

-A 1990 study that rated 15 organic mulches found that wood chips came in tops in three important categories:
+A 1990 study that rated 15 organic mulches found that wood chips came in the top of three important categories:

-- Moisture retention – Covering the soil with 2 inches of wood mulch slows moisture evaporation from the soil.
+- Moisture retention – Covering the soil with 2 inches (5 cm.) of wood mulch slows moisture evaporation from the soil.

 - Temperature moderation – Wood chips block the sun and help keep the soil cool.